How to forgive someone and let go of anger

 The benefits of forgiveness

-Easier said than done, forgiveness has been shown to benefit both mental and physical health; reducing anger, depression, and stress and leading to greater feelings of optimism, compassion, and self-confidence.
-Studies have found that the act of forgiveness can reap huge rewards for your health, lowering the risk of heart attack; improving cholesterol levels and sleep; and reducing pain, blood pressure, and levels of anxiety, depression, and stress.
+Easier said than done, forgiveness has been shown to benefit both mental and physical health; reducing anger, tension and worries, leading to greater feelings of optimism, compassion, and self-confidence.

 If you don't forgive those who have wronged you, you’ll continue living in the past and be stuck in a reality that’s internal, but no longer relevant externally.
 The inability to forgive creates suffering, dysregulation, and tortures relationships.